Octal450/MD-11/FAQ.md

 ### Q. I have a flight recording which shows the problem.
 Could you please have a look?

 It does not make sense sending in flight recordings, as they do not contain enough information.
 That is why they are more or less useless for us.

-Properly enabling the recording is also not reasonable: The recording would be quite CPU and memory intensive and certainly would have a negative impact on your flight experience.
+We do not plan on recording full information in the recorder.
+See the "Why does the cold and dark state load after exiting replay mode?" section for more information.

 Instead, for documenting issues, please perform the steps mentioned in the next question: